timtimkaaa/MyObsidianRepoo/Inbox/I'm a human-oriented person.md

 While both tap into the idea of deep understanding of algorithms - mine is more focused on the **emotional** side of the **human** "algorithms".
 That's the focus and end point of most things I do.

-It could also be that
+It could also be that I'm wrong, but we'll see...

 ### Also check out / References